PetarB-WP/private-messages/README.md

-NPlugin for Wordpress - Private messages
+Plugin for Wordpress - Private messages

 Send private messages to author of the post